zohaibu95/ToDoListApp/README.md

  - Using Oracle 11g DBMS
  - Ui is quite simple just for evaluation.
  - Used JSP/Servlets/JSTL tags
+ - Put a check that a user cannot have more than 5 notes (as mentioned in the requirement).

  I have used parametrized queries to avoid SQL injection.
 Queries which i have used for create/delete/update/view/delete all are as under